Why Did I enter the Monastery?

 Sr Godelieve died on June 16, 2019.
 She is greatly missed by her community, family, and friends.
 If you have a remembrance of her that you would like to share, please do so here.

-Not in your strengths nor in your skills with you be blessed - but in your need.
+Not in your strengths nor in your skills will you be blessed - but in your need.

 - Douglas Stear